Toggle: English / Spanish

 Chemical pneumonitis is inflammation of the lungs or breathing difficulty due to inhaling chemical fumes or breathing in and choking on certain chemicals.

-Chlorine gas (which are breathed in from cleaning materials such as chlorine bleach, during industrial accidents, or near swimming pools)
+- Chlorine gas (breathed in from cleaning materials such as chlorine bleach, during industrial accidents, or near swimming pools)

-Chronic chemical pneumonitis can occur after only low levels of exposure to the irritant over a long time.
+- Long-term (chronic) pneumonitis occurs after exposure to low levels of the substance over a long time.
 This causes inflammation and may lead to stiffness of the lungs.
 As a result, the lungs start to lose their ability to get oxygen to the body.
 Untreated, this condition can cause respiratory failure and death.

 Chronic aspiration of acid from the stomach and exposure to chemical warfare can also lead to chemical pneumonitis.